Ferrari 348: 348 GTB, GTS, Spider

 For these models, both the engine cover and lower body skirts were body-coloured instead of black, and the rear track was one inch wider due to the mounting area, on the inside, of the rear wheels being thicker.
 The suspension geometry was revised which greatly enhanced its handling, ride and body control.
-The fuel tank was made smaller in order to reduce overall weight and provide space to improve chassis rigidity; it now held 88 L.
+The fuel tank was made smaller to reduce overall weight and provide space to improve chassis rigidity; it now held 88 L.

-A convertible variant called the Spider was introduced in 1993 and was Ferrari's first series production convertible model since the Daytona Spider.
+A convertible variant called the Spider was introduced in 1993, ahead of the GTB/GTS which received the same visual revisions.
 Visual changes for the spider included body coloured lower cladding pieces, a specially designed engine cover and a manual folding soft top.
 The rear track was increased by 50 mm compared to the 348 tb.
 The Spider used the same engine as the 348 GT models and hence benefitted from the increased power output.
 A new transverse mounted gearbox with modified gear ratios was installed to ensure better acceleration times and shift response.

+The GTB and GTS had a very short lifespan, only being built for under a year, with production ending in May 1994.
+Only 440 examples of the GTB and GTS were built; 222 berlinettas and 218 targas.

 348 GT Competizione

-In 1993, Ferrari presented a light weight 348 GT Competizione variant as a homologation version for competing in the GT Championship.
+In 1993, Ferrari presented a lightweight 348 GT Competizione variant as a homologation version for competing in the GT Championship.
 Safety equipment such as a tool kit was carried over from the 348 Challenge.
 The braking system was derived from the F40 Evoluzione model.
 The cars also had modified racing suspension and exhaust system.
 The engine had a power output of 320 PS at 7,000 rpm and 324 Nm of torque at 5,000 rpm, consistent to standard late 348 production with the F119H engine.
 Only 50 were made, including 8 Right Hand Drive models.
-Special features included a specially trimmed steering wheel indicating the number sequence in the production of the 50 cars, 5-spoke 18-inch Speedline competizione wheels and cloth trim seats with kevlar structure for weight reduction.
-Aiding further in the weight reduction was the carbon kevlar composite material used for the front and rear bumpers as well as the doors and a light weight polycarbonate rear window.
+Special features included a specially trimmed steering wheel indicating the number sequence in the production of the 50 cars, 5-spoke 18-inch Speedline Competizione wheels and cloth trim seats with kevlar structure for weight reduction.
+Aiding further in the weight reduction was the carbon kevlar composite material used for the front and rear bumpers as well as the doors and a lightweight polycarbonate rear window.
 Additional interior trim pieces such as door sills featured carbon kevlar and creature comforts such as air conditioning and sound proofing materials were removed.
 These changes resulted in a dry weight of 1180 kg.
 The final drive in the gear box was changed to 25/27 ratio for improved performance.